Information about the Counterfeit Money Unit

 Data on the incidence of counterfeit money are given in the Deutsche Bundesbank press release.

-For counterfeit resilience, all people who professionally handle money, should be informed about the security features of banknotes and coins.
+To improve counterfeit protection, all professional cash handlers should be informed about the security features of banknotes and coins.
 To this end, the ECB offers information and training materials in all EU languages.